Everything You Need to Know About the Benefits & Challenges of Micro Frontends

 1. Small and maintainable code

-With micro frontends, you divide the entire product into groups of small features that, together, make multiple small web applications.
+With micro frontends, you divide the entire product into groups of small features that, together, make multiple small web applications, a strategy commonly adopted by frontend development services to improve modularity and scalability.
 All of these apps will have separate code and each app will be responsible for fulfilling specific business goals.
 This makes each micro app small and manageable over the long term, which has the added benefit of drastically simplifying testing.

 2. Independent deployment